 P.S. – Since writing the above, I have received a new lease of life, but I am afraid it will not last long, as my last attack has left me extremely weak.

 By May 1881 the Local Board’s auditor had objected to the ‘clock-winding’ payment made to John and this had now reverted to a public donation.
-But now neither the Board nor the churchwardens would pay John.
+Some clearly felt that, as the clock was church property, it should be maintained by chucrh funds.
+But now neither the Local Board nor the churchwardens would pay John.
 The ‘winder and oiler’ had not been paid for 15 months, and he had already paid £3 15s out of his own pocket to rewind the clock.

 He could afford this no longer.